emmyF18/ChairFight/README.md

 Currenly only text based and written in java.
 Scripts included to run the jar on Mac/Windows/Linux.

+Zip file is all you need to run the game.

 Requires Java (from https://www.java.com/en/download/) to run.

 Strix with Chair Richten starts with 90HP, but is a smaller target.